AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 This test first calls the `RandChoose` static function from the `LootSystem` class, passes in an empty list of a `tuple` (int, string), and expects an empty string return.

-Currently, we definitely do not have the class `LootSystem`, the static method `RandChoose`, so let's make it compile by adding the two things needed.
+Currently, we do not have the class `LootSystem`, the static method `RandChoose`, so let's make it compile by adding the two things needed.

 ```csharp